dnsos/countings-app/README.md

 > This may become more granular in the future.

 The aggregation is achieved with a model `District` that holds all Berlin districts with a PostGIS-powered column `geometry` which stores the multipolygon outline of each district and its `name`.
-An association model `Geolocation` links countings with districts (TBD).
+An association model `Geolocation` links countings with districts.

 ## Testing